grafana/grafana/docs/sources/setup-grafana/configure-grafana/feature-toggles/index.md

 ## Configure feature management

-**Feature toggles** is an Administration page that allows admin users to visualize and toggle the feature flags available in their Grafana instance, for more information, refer to [Feature toggles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/feature-toggles/).
+**Feature toggles** is an Administration page that allows authorized users to view and toggle the feature flags available in their Grafana instance.
+For more information, refer to [Feature toggles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/feature-toggles/).

 By default, feature toggles are in read-only mode.
 Granting admin users the ability to alter the states of feature toggles requires configuring Grafana with the optional [`allow_editing`](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#allow_editing), [`update_webhook`](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#update_webhook) and [`update_webhook_token`](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#update_webhook_token) settings.

-Those configurations allow the Grafana operator to setup a webhook that Grafana must call to propagate the configuration change.
+Those configurations allow the Grafana operator to set up a webhook that Grafana must call to propagate the configuration change.

 **Example request**: